About Internships

 Part-time paid research internships in science, technology, engineering, and mathematics (STEM) disciplines.

-The WISP Research Internship Program matches undergraduates with faculty mentors in paid, part-time research internships in science, technology, engineering, and mathematics (STEM) disciplines.
-Internships last two terms (winter and spring), and interns present their work at the Karen E. Wetterhahn Science Symposium in May.
+The Research Internship Program matches undergraduates with faculty mentors in paid, part-time research internships in science, technology, engineering, and mathematics (STEM) disciplines.
+Students participate in the program for two terms (winter and spring) and present their work at the Karen E. Wetterhahn Science Symposium in May.

-• First year and transfer students: eligible for internships in any STEM discipline, including Psychological & Brain Sciences
+• First year and transfer students: eligible for internships in any STEM discipline.

 • Sophomores: eligible for internships in chemistry, computer science, engineering, mathematics, and physics/astronomy.
 Sophomores may have the option of engaging in the internship for one term rather than two if they will not be on campus in either winter or spring.